Skip to main content

 Audition Information

 Audition requirements depend on which principal study you are applying for.
-You can find these requirements on the individual department pages below:
+You can find these requirements on the individual department pages in the ‘How to Apply’ section:

 Interview Information